colurw/flight_sim_GNN/readme.md

 data.
 In our case this is not available due to the autonomous nature of the agent, and the large number of discrete actions taken in the training environment.
 This means deep learning methodologies such as classical back-propagation are ruled out.
-Hence we are compelled to consider reinforcement learning methods, where labelled training data is replaced by an overall fitness score, providing the feedback required for model weight tuning.
+Hence we are compelled to consider reinforcement-learning techniques, where labelled training data is replaced by an overall fitness score, providing the feedback required for model weight tuning.
 This fitness score is awarded to each agent based on their last combat performance.